Jefferson Exciting Hour

 A small counterweight of metal is attached to the rear portion of the hour hand.
 It's the same shape and can be seen behind the main counterweight near the bottom of the picture at the right.
 It serves to hold the hour hand in proper position relative to the minute hand.
 See my page for information on troubleshooting, restoration and improvements of these clocks.

 The ring has raised numerals at 3, 6, 9, and 12 o'clock as well as raised radial lines at the other hours.
-These are filled with blue paint instead of the radium paint used on many of the early Golden Hour clocks.
+These are filled with blue paint instead of the radium paint used on many of the Golden Hour , Golden Minute and Golden View clocks.
 The hour and minute hand have a blue line along the center.

 The date of manufacture is usually stamped inside the base and can be seen by removing the two screws holding the black bottom plate.
 The date on this clock is 8-16-60, which probably means it was made on August 16, 1960.

 Here's a side by side comparison of the Golden Hour and the Exciting Hour.
-The frame and base casting are almost certainly made of zinc alloy indicated by the metal analysis of the Golden Hour clocks.
+The frame and base appear to be made from the same basic zinc alloy casting.
+The plating would be the only difference.

 In the gold plating process, the parts are first plated with nickel.
 This provides better adhesion for the gold plating.
 Although the same primary plating process may have been used for the Exciting Hour, the final plating is not nickel.
 It is advertised in Jefferson literature as a satin chrome finish.